m9in1/alarm-with-sound/README.md

 Hello.
-Its Project Alarm for Artix A7.
+Its Project Alarm for Arty A7.

 Features:
 1. Its submodule for Pulpino, you can message with Alarm module from UART